CSGJusticeCenter/avparolenetlify/README.md

 - pull_state_findings.R: Extracts and summarizes state-specific data from NCRP term records.
 It generates findings for each state, which can be used in the state reports.
-- run.R: Runs all R code and automates the creation of Quarto documents for rendering.

 **R/prep/:**